smartcontractkit/external-adapters-js/packages/non-deployable/token-allocation/README.md

 # Chainlink Token Allocation Price Adapter

-The adapter calculates the total value in the currency selected for the selected tokens
+This adapter accepts a list of currencies and quantities, and returns the total value in the chosen quote currency (defaulting to USD).

 ## Configuration